 Lead generation forms, pages and overlays.

 Leads are the lifeblood of every business.
-Without leads you can’t grow your customer base and with it your business.
+Without an effective lead generation strategy you can’t grow your customer base and with it your business.

 Lead generation is all about connecting with people who need your products and services.
-Develop trust and build up a relationship so that when they’re ready to buy, they’ll buy from you.
+Developing trust and building up a relationship so that when they’re ready to buy, they’ll buy from you.

 Sounds easy, right?